Shakugannotorch/snappy_16_knots/README.rst

   sage -pip install --upgrade snappy

+With the above setup, simply importing :code:`snappy` will automatically import :code:`snappy_16_knots` and make the extended census available in SnapPy.
 The extended census can then be accessed via SnapPy's :code:`Manifold` class.
 For example::

   >>> m = snappy.Manifold('K16a101')